-Some manufacturers offer engineered woods in a rustic or distressed look which are not custom orders, but offer old world charm and character.
+Some manufacturers offer engineered hardwoods in a rustic or distressed look which are not custom orders but offer old-world charm and character.
 Reclaimed woods come from old or historic buildings.
 There is also river recovered.

-Unfinished solid hardwood is sold in the form of non varnished rough 3/4" thick strips.
-The strips must be nailed to a 3/4" wood sub floor with a moisture barrier for a proper installation.
+Unfinished solid hardwood is sold in the form of non-varnished rough 3/4" thick strips.
+The strips must be nailed to a 3/4" wood subfloor with a moisture barrier for a proper installation.
 A wide variety of species, grades, and widths are available.
 Unfinished flooring must be acclimated for several weeks before installation.
 The installation, sanding, and finishing process takes much longer than installing a pre-finished floor.
-Some home owners may also want their flooring stained.
-The Floor Doctor does uses a dust containment system during the sanding phase.
+Some homeowners may also want their flooring stained.
+The Floor Doctor uses a dust containment system during the sanding phase.
 It is best if the homeowner can arrange for accommodations during the process.
-Your flooring professional will advise you on the process from beginning to end as well the types of finishes available.
+Your flooring professional will advise you on the process from beginning to end as well as the types of finishes available.

 To learn more about these hardwoods, you can refer to these websites:

 What is Bamboo Flooring?Bamboo is not a wood; it is a grass.
 Bamboo has been cultivated in China for over 4,000 years.
 It rejuvenates quickly, growing to maturity in 5-6 years.
 It is harder if cut from the bottom of the stalk.